Brand-Sentiment-Tracking/prod-sentiment-package-ec2/readme.md

 ### `SentimentIdentification` Class

-Run Sentiment Analysis on articles using spark dataframes.+
+Run Sentiment Analysis on articles using spark dataframes.

 _Note: Currently, only `classifierdl_bertwiki_finance_sentiment_pipeline` is supported.
 Other models can be used, but the program may crash._
 ### Configuration